-When choosing an investment, there are many factors to consider, but here are just a few of the main ones:
+There are many factors to consider when choosing where to invest, but here are just a few of the main ones:

-Our wide range of investment options are generally invested in or across two main types of investments, Growth and Defensive, and depending on how you answered, there are investment options that:
+Our wide range of investment options are generally invested in or across two main categories, Growth and Defensive assets:

 |About||Could be suited to|

 Focused on increasing capital but comes with higher volatility

 A growth investment strategy is generally skewed towards growth investments (for example shares and property (70-85%) with the remaining invested in defensive assets such as cash and fixed income.)

 Over a 20-year period, growth strategies have delivered higher returns than more cautious or conservative strategies which are aimed at generating a steady income and have relatively low volatility or risk.

 Given their higher potential returns, growth strategies are also more likely to ensure money outpaces inflation — this is important if an investor is planning to maintain their same level of spending in retirement.

 Returns are more likely to fluctuate over a short period due to changes in the investment markets and other economic factors.
 Asset classes like shares and property have higher return potential and experience greater fluctuations in value, than cash or fixed income investments.